Felix-Zhenghao/phoneMateApp/README.md

-# The Pipeline
+# The Pipeline (No AI.
+You can read pure human output :>

+> Download `phonemate.apk` to feel the APP.
+The APP is fully test only on Samsung S24 Ultra and only Android phone is supported.

 > **I write it on my own.
 No AI.
 You can read pure human output :)**

-> The APP is fully test only on Samsung S24 Ultra and only Android phone is supported.

 > Google AI Edge framework used: MediaPipe LLM Inference API.
 Model used: Gemma3n E2B; Whisper tiny.